Souba

 Souba is a village and rural commune in the Cercle of Ségou in the Ségou Region of southern-central Mali.
 The commune contains 24 villages in an area of approximately 1,104 square kilometers.
 In the 2009 census it had a population of 17,961.
 The village of Souba, the chef-lieu of the commune, sits on the left (north) bank of the Niger River.

+The Saako and Konare families were sent by the faamas of the Segou Empire to found Souba within the Kala province.